ericawickerson/encounters/README.md

 1. Please fill in [this form](https://forms.gle/7VrjXY5EfuvzbHsQ7) with your registration information.

-2. Please transfer £100 (or £150 if you wish to attend the Conference Dinner) to Erica Wickerson (ehf20@cam.ac.uk) by PayPal.
+2. Please transfer £100, which will cover all coffee breaks and food, apart from the conference dinner, or £150, which includes the Conference Dinner to Erica Wickerson (ehf20@cam.ac.uk) by PayPal.

 ## Accommodation Suggestions